 An ecosystem is complicated and interconnected, it is difficult to understand how different aspects influence each other.
 While this holds true for the Kalmiopsis, a few of the area’s special qualities highlight the important connections between land, water, living things, and recreation.

 The Kalmiopsis’ rugged landscape was formed from the ocean’s crust by a group of minerals known as serpentine.
 When serpentine weathers (wears down), it forms minimal, minerally scarce soil known as “Serpentine Syndrome”.
-Some plants must adapt by seeking nutrients from entirely different sources.
+To adapt, some plants must seek nutrients from entirely different sources.
 For example, the rare carnivorous pitcher plant (Darlingtonia californica) digests insects to supplement its diet.
 Many plants in the Kalmiopsis are hard if not impossible to find anywhere else.

 In turn, minimal soils impact river character.
 The waterways in and around the Kalmiopsis Wilderness are pristine.
 Rainfall either flows around serpentine to recharge the aquifer, or straight into tributaries carrying very little sediment.
 The Chetco River one of the cleanest drinking water sources in Oregon, supplying the Brookings and Hastings coastal communities.
 Pictures of boaters on the Chetco River look like the paddlers are simply floating in space.

-Clean, clear, and cold water is then essential for aquatic life.
+Moreover, clean, clear, and cold water is also essential for aquatic life.
 The Illinois is one of only two rivers in Oregon (the other the North Fork John Day) without hatchery supplementation - salmon still travel unadulterated upriver.
 Salmon and steelhead are for other organisms like soils are for plants.
 Once they spawn, their bodies replenish the area with needed nutrients from the ocean.
-These fish grow up in the Kalmiopsis, then finally die where they first hatched, feeding fishermen and other life to provide for the next generation.
+These fish grow up, travel away, but finally return to die where they first hatched in the Kalmiopsis.
+Thus they feed fishermen and other life to provide for the next generation.

 While this is a simple portrayal of a complex chain, each unique environmental trait informs and explains another to create the Kalmiopsis.
 These inimitable qualities are what makes recreation so viable and enjoyable.